HumanCellAtlas/dcp-community/charters/DataStore/charter.md

 ## Description
 The Data Store is a scientific data sharing/publishing/distribution framework, providing file/bundle management on multiple clouds at petabyte-scale.
-It defines public APIs for storage, retrieval, and subscription to events that functions transparently across multiple cloud systems such as AWS and GCP.
+It defines public APIs for storage, retrieval, and subscription to events that functions transparently across multiple cloud systems such as Amazon Web Service and Google Cloud Platform.
+The Data Store is designed to be reused in multiple projects, with HCA being the first user.

 ## Definitions
 **Bundle** A bundle is a list of related files along with some very basic metadata such as filenames.

-**DCP** The Data Coordination Platform is the name given to the entire system used to ingest, validate, store, analyzes, and make available the datga in the Human Cell Atlas project.
+**DCP** The Data Coordination Platform is the name given to the entire system used to ingest, validate, store, analyzes, and make available the data in the Human Cell Atlas project.

 ## Objectives
 The objective of the Data Store group is to deliver a versioned immutable object based data repository that is highly available and scalable.
 Data will be replicated to at least two commercial clouds (Amazon and Google).
 Data will be accessible through a variety of programatic interfaces as well as a command line interface.